-When you apply /SAVE_SET to an input tape volume, BACKUP searches the first tape for the specified backup set name.
-If you do not specify a backup set name with the input volume, when you do a restore operation BACKUP restores the first backup set it finds on the tape.
-You can restore several sequential backup sets from the same device without rewinding the tape between operations.
-BACKUP does not rewind the first device in a backup set unless you specify the /REWIND qualifier.
+When you use /SAVE_SET during a tape restore operation, BACKUP searches the first tape for the specified backup set name.
+If you do not specify a backup set name during a tape restore operation, the first backup set on the tape is backed up.
+You can restore sequential backup sets from a tape without having to rewind the tape between restore operations.
+Note that BACKUP does not rewind the first tape in a backup set unless you specify the /REWIND qualifier.

-When you apply /SAVE_SET to an input disk volume, BACKUP searches the entire disk for each backup set you specify.
-Each backup set is then restored in the order in which you provided the backup set names of the backup set names you provided.
+When you use /SAVE_SET during a disk or diskette restore operation, BACKUP searches the first disk or diskette for each backup set you specify.
+Each backup set is then restored in the order you specified.